Pacific Grove is a quaint Californian city on the Monterey Bay coast.

-This market is frequented by both tourists and local patrons alike and is open on Mondays from 3 pm to 7 pm.
+This market is frequented by both tourists and local patrons alike and is open on Mondays, from 3 pm to 7 pm.

 Travel Back in Time at Point Pinos Lighthouse

-It is the oldest lighthouse on America’s West Coast that has been continuously operating till date.
+It is the oldest lighthouse on America’s West Coast that has been continuously operating to date.

-The original lens is still intact and the interiors of the building feature various exhibits including the furniture used by the lighthouse keepers during the 19th and 20th centuries.
+The original lens is still intact, and the interiors of the building feature various exhibits, including the furniture used by the lighthouse keepers during the 19th and 20th centuries.

-Tour the building and also enjoy stunning views of the Monterey Bay.
-Point Pinos is open to visitors from Thursdays to Mondays from 1- 4 pm.
+Tour the building and also enjoy stunning views of Monterey Bay.

 Discover Art at Pacific Grove Art Centre

-They organise a multitude of cultural events all year round to support and promote the creation of art.
+They organize a multitude of cultural events all year round to support and promote the creation of art.

 Enjoy Fireworks at Feast of Lanterns

 This summer festival has been the tradition of Pacific Grove for over a century.

 During this time of the year, the entire town is beautifully decorated with countless kaleidoscopic Kongming lanterns.

-The festival features a pet parade, group yoga sessions, sand castle competitions, art shows, dance performances, a beauty pageant, fireworks at Lovers Point beach, a food court, and more.
+The festival features a pet parade, group yoga sessions, sandcastle competitions, art shows, dance performances, a beauty pageant, fireworks at Lovers Point beach, a food court, and more.

 If you’re planning your visit in July, be a part of the festivities and spend a magical evening watching the fireworks.

-Learn local history at Pacific Grove Museum of Natural History
+Learn Local History at Pacific Grove Museum of Natural History

-This museum educates its visitors of the flora, fauna, geology, natural resources, and cultural histories of California’s Central Coast.
+This museum educates its visitors on the flora, fauna, geology, natural resources, and cultural histories of California’s Central Coast.

 The permanent display features several mounted regional birds and animals belonging to a broad array of species.